A data-driven SEO guide to topic clusters to increase your organic traffic

 For instance, take this massive email marketing guide from OptinMonster, a lead generation software to help increase website conversions.

 The article goes through the ins and outs of email marketing.
-It begins with email marketing basics, from defining email marketing to the basic steps in an email marketing campaign, and progressively delves into more intermediate topics, like on how to grow your email subscription list.
+It begins with email marketing basics, from defining email marketing to the basic steps in an email marketing campaign, and progressively delves into more intermediate topics, like using an email builder and how to grow your email subscription list.

 Here’s its clustering structure: